Facility Rules and Policies

 - Scooters, skateboards, and other recreational wheeled items are not permitted.

 - Motorized (gas and electric) recreational equipment is not permitted (e.g., electric bikes, scooters, segways, etc.)

 The launching, landing, or operating of any aircraft which includes unmanned aircraft (drones) from or on lands and waters administered by the U.S. Fish and Wildlife Service is prohibited (50 CFR 27.34).

 Keep wildlife wild!
-There is no need to feed wildlife at the Refuge - there is plenty of natural foods for them to eat.
+There is no need to feed wildlife at the refuge - there is plenty of natural foods for them to eat.
 Feeding wildlife can disrupt the natural behavior of wild animals.
 Feeding wildlife can not only create safety issues with the public and habituate them to humans, but it can also cause health issues for wildlife.
 Many foods consumed by humans are not particularly healthy for wild animal species.
 Feeding wildlife pet store items and bird seeds are also prohibited.
 Squirrels are bird nest predators, so feeding them can lead to reducing the number of birds at the refuge.
 Don't feed them, or any other wildlife, here!